MoAly98/Pythium/docs/source/index.rst

 The name "Pythium" is inspired by a genus of parasites which attacks the *roots* of crops.
 Name and logo credits go to Callum Birch-Sykes

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information.

 .. note::